- Severe storms occurred overnight, leaving behind damage

 - Three main types of damage patterns - tornadoes, straight-line winds, microbursts

-More severe storms pushed through Green Country Wednesday night and Thursday morning causing flooding, flipped boat docks, and trees down.
+Strong to severe storms pushed through Green Country Wednesday night and Thursday morning causing trees to be knocked down, roof damage and billboard damage.

-Meteorologists with the National Weather Service will tour the area around Lake Tenkiller to figure out what occurred in the area.
+When storm damage reports begin to come in, meteorologists with the National Weather Service will tour the area to determine what occurred in the area.